 If you choose to through the town then you’ll notice adorable, wooden architecture of Karaim and Tartar (Turkic ethnic groups) who were living in this part of Lithuania in the 14th -15th centuries.
 What happened why these communities are in Lithuania?

-The Grand Duke of Lithuania Vytautas the Great brought 383 Karaim families from Crimean Peninsula and settled the in Trakai.
-Karaims served as great guards of the castle and they also engaged in trade, agriculture and crafts.
+The Grand Duke of Lithuania Vytautas the Great brought 383 Karaim families from the Crimean Peninsula and settled the in Trakai.
+Karaims served as great guards of the castle and they also engaged in trade, agriculture, and crafts.
 That’s why traditional meals in Trakai are different from Lithuanian cuisine.

 Traditional meals in Trakai

-Although, one amazing thing is that sometimes some crazy events takes place in this castle.
+Although, one amazing thing is that sometimes some crazy events take place in this castle.
 I mean from classical music concerts to techno parties.

 Take a boat in Trakai

-What I like about Trakai is that there are so many boats, yachts, paddle boats and everything what can float.
+What I like about Trakai is that there are so many boats, yachts, paddle boats and everything that can float.
 The price can range from 5eur to 50eur depends on your needs.
-Although, you should try a trip with a boat, because it is one of the city’s experience, in some boats you will get headphones and you could learn about the history of Trakai.
+Although you should try a trip with a boat, because it is one of the city’s experience, in some boats you will get headphones and you could learn about the history of Trakai.